 The first step includes the setting up of the compressometer.
 Compressometer can be defined as the device employed for assessing the strain and deformation behaviour of the cylindrical concrete specimen.
-The setting up basically includes the following steps:
+The set up includes the following steps:

 i.
-The top and bottom frames of the compressometer are adjusted by means of the spacers.
+The top and bottom frames of the compressometer are adjusted using the spacers.

 ii.
 The pivot rod is then kept on the screws and is duly locked in position firmly.

 iii.
 Then, the compressometer is placed carefully at the centre of the specimen.